gevulotnetwork/gevulot/UNIKERNEL.md

 ## Examples

-Following examples expect that the computer & operating system supports virtualization and has related packages installed.
+The following examples assume that the computer & operating system supports virtualization and has related packages installed.
 Also basic tooling, such as `jq` and `curl` are expected to be installed, as is the [Ops command](https://ops.city/).

 Due to some feature requirements, these examples use nightly build of Nanos.

 ### rust-fil-proofs / benchy

-Filecoin Proving Subsystem provides benchmarking tool to compute various proofs.
+Filecoin Proving Subsystem provides a convenient benchmarking tool to compute various proofs.
 This is a good test prover for the platform.

 #### Prepare Unikernel Image